 The Office of the Chief of Staff implements the policies of the Commission and is responsible for the direction, supervision, and evaluation of the work of employees within the office.
 This office oversees human resources, internal audit, executive administration and rural outreach.
-This office is also comprised of four divisions including the Division of Public Affairs, Division of Finance, Division of Technology, and the Division of Compliance.
+This office comprises four divisions including the Division of Public Affairs, Division of Finance, Division of Technology, and the Division of Compliance.